 BAC Stands for Blood Alcohol Content (or Concentration).
 When you drink alcohol, it gets passed directly into your bloodstream.
 BAC can be measured reliably and accurately.
 Effects on skills related to driving are very well documented.

 Most of the planet is in agreement that driving with a BAC of .08 is too dangerous to allow.
-This is why laws everywhere are written with 08 being the point of legal intoxication.
+This is why laws everywhere are written with .08 or lower as the point of legal intoxication.

 At a .08, you experience sedation, slow reaction time, and poor coordination.
 It's obvious why driving with a .08 is illegal.